hlreev/sounding_plot/DEPENDENCIES.md

-# Sounding Plot 2D/3D Environment Dependencies
+# Sounding Plot Viewer Environment Dependencies
 - Below is a list of dependencies for working with this project.

 ## Dependencies